Peter, Melanie, Amil and Jack received a total of 38 chocolate eggs. Use the information to work out how many eggs each person had.

+There are three buckets each of which holds a maximum of 5 litres.
 Use the clues to work out how much liquid there is in each bucket.

-eggs.
-Use the information to work out how many eggs each person
+Use the information to work out how many gifts there are in each pile.

 What is the sum of all the three digit whole numbers?